abhishekarya1/Hash-Define-myNotes/content/java/env.md

 ```

 ## The JDK
 Many open-source as well as proprietary JDK alternatives have popped up over the years.
-Most popular ones are OracleJDK, OpenJDK, and Amazon Corretto.
+Most popular ones are OracleJDK, OpenJDK, Amazon Corretto, Adoptium Temurin (by Eclipse), and Azul Zulu.

 OpenJDK is developed by Oracle, OpenJDK, and the Java Community together.
 However, companies like Red Hat, Azul Systems, IBM, Apple Inc., and SAP AG also take an active part in its development.

 OracleJDK is solely developed by the Oracle Corporation.
 It has some additional libraries and licence differences with OpenJDK.

 Actually, OpenJDK is an official reference implementation of a Java SE since long time now.
-It means that it is the accepted official implementation of the Java specification and OracleJDK's as well as all other JDKs' build process is based on that of OpenJDK.
+It means that it is the accepted official implementation of the Java specification and OracleJDK's as well as all other JDKs' build process is identical and acc to the standard.

 As a rule of thumb, avoid using OracleJDK since Oracle is [greedy](https://sdtimes.com/java/oracle-makes-significant-change-to-its-java-license/) when it comes to licensing, use OpenJDK instead.
 Updated 2024 article on Oracle JDK licencing [here](https://www.theregister.com/2024/06/20/oracle_java_licence_teams/).